Planetary nebula: Origins

-For the more massive asymptotic giant branch stars that form planetary nebulae, whose progenitors exceed about 0.6M_{⊙}, their cores will continue to contract.
-When temperatures reach about 100 million K, the available helium nuclei fuse into carbon and oxygen, so that the star again resumes radiating energy, temporarily stopping the core's contraction.
-This new helium burning phase (fusion of helium nuclei) forms a growing inner core of inert carbon and oxygen.
-Above it is a thin helium-burning shell, surrounded in turn by a hydrogen-burning shell.
-However, this new phase lasts only 20,000 years or so, a very short period compared to the entire lifetime of the star.
+As the helium in the core runs out, the core's temperature starts rising again in a manner similar to the RGB.
+The luminosity increases again and the star expands once more, decreasing the surface temperature.
+Stars in this phase of their lives are known as asymptotic giant branch stars (AGB).
+During this phase, the star can lose 50–70% of its total mass from its stellar wind.

-The venting of atmosphere continues unabated into interstellar space, but when the outer surface of the exposed core reaches temperatures exceeding about 30,000 K, there are enough emitted ultraviolet photons to ionize the ejected atmosphere, causing the gas to shine as a planetary nebula.
+The venting of atmosphere continues unabated into interstellar space.
+When the outer surface of the exposed core reaches temperatures exceeding about 30,000 K, there are enough emitted ultraviolet photons to ionize the ejected atmosphere, causing the gas to shine as a planetary nebula.

 Lifetime

 The Necklace Nebula consists of a bright ring, measuring about two light-years across, dotted with dense, bright knots of gas that resemble diamonds in a necklace.
 The knots glow brightly due to absorption of ultraviolet light from the central stars.

 After a star passes through the asymptotic giant branch (AGB) phase, the short planetary nebula phase of stellar evolution begins as gases blow away from the central star at speeds of a few kilometers per second.
 The central star is the remnant of its AGB progenitor, an electron-degenerate carbon-oxygen core that has lost most of its hydrogen envelope due to mass loss on the AGB.
 As the gases expand, the central star undergoes a two-stage evolution, first growing hotter as it continues to contract and hydrogen fusion reactions occur in the shell around the core and then slowly cooling when the hydrogen shell is exhausted through fusion and mass loss.
 In the second phase, it radiates away its energy and fusion reactions cease, as the central star is not heavy enough to generate the core temperatures required for carbon and oxygen to fuse.
 During the first phase, the central star maintains constant luminosity, while at the same time it grows ever hotter, eventually reaching temperatures around 100,000 K. In the second phase, it cools so much that it does not give off enough ultraviolet radiation to ionize the increasingly distant gas cloud.
 The star becomes a white dwarf, and the expanding gas cloud becomes invisible to us, ending the planetary nebula phase of evolution.
 For a typical planetary nebula, about 10,000 years pass between its formation and recombination of the resulting plasma.